Cheapest And Most Expensive Times To Visit Santorini

 • Late April–Early May

-You get longer days and better sightseeing weather without the full summer price jump.
+• You get longer days, better sightseeing weather, and lower prices before the full summer jump.

-A smart value play—still enjoyable weather, fewer crowds than September, and pricing that’s often friendlier than peak season.
+• This is a smart value window, with enjoyable weather, fewer crowds than September, and pricing that’s often friendlier than peak season.

 Not A Member? ✈️